When you have returned

 Your experience abroad is valuable for future exchange students as well as the international coordinators at Lund University.
 Upon return to Lund University, you are obliged to write a travel report.
-You will be reminded via email.
-In addition, Erasmus students have to fill in an Erasmus survey.
+All travel reports from LUSEM students shall be written in English.

 Credit transfer from an exchange semester

-If you have been on an exchange through the School of Economics and Management, you do not need to apply for a credit transfer on a special form – we will take care of it as soon as we have received your original grade transcript.
+If you have been on an exchange through the School of Economics and Management, you do not need to apply for a credit transfer on a special form – we will take care of it as soon as we have received your original grade transcript and your travel report.